 The university was named after the physicist Georg Simon Ohm, who was one of the leading scientists of the 19th century.
 He studied the phenomenon of electric current with a passion.
 In 1826 he formulated Ohm’s Law, which laid the foundation for his continued success.

-With the formal presentation of the certificate of appointment on 22 March 2013, the university was recognised as a Technische Hochschule and is now called the "Nuremberg Institute of Technology" (Nuremberg Tech).
+With the formal presentation of the certificate of appointment on 22nd of March 2013, the university was recognised as a Technische Hochschule and is now called the "Nuremberg Institute of Technology" (Nuremberg Tech).

 The emphasis within our programs is on training and continuing education in business administration and the associated specialist fields for professionals.

-The GSO-MI started with an international, English-language MBA program.
+The Management Institute started with an international, English-language MBA program which was already launched in 1998.
 Over the years, the spectrum was enhanced to include certified management training, seminars and other postgraduate degree programs.

-7 October 2016 saw the opening ceremony for the launch of the new OHM Professional School.
-Since then, the Management Institute and Verbund Ingenieur Qualifizierung gGmbH have been officially united under one roof.
-Both institutions can look back on more than 15 years of experience in extra-occupational continuing education.
+On the 7th of October 2016 the opening ceremony for the launch of the OHM Professional School took place.
+Since then, the former Management Institute and another institute for technical continuing education, the Verbund Ingenieur Qualifizierung gGmbH, have been officially united under one roof.
+Both institutions can look back on more than 20 years of experience in extra-occupational continuing education.
 All previous study and seminar programs of both institutions are now bundled across disciplines under the new umbrella of the OHM Professional School.

 As a university for working professionals, the OHM Professional School is the main focal point for part-time academic training at the Nuremberg Institute of Technology.

-As the second-largest university of applied sciences in Bavaria with over 13,000 students and more than 290 professors, it has at its disposal a large potential of corporate contacts, partnerships with other universities (approx. 160 worldwide) and research projects.
+Nuremberg Tech is the second-largest university of applied sciences in Bavaria with over 13,000 students and more than 290 professors.
+At our disposal we have a large potential of corporate contacts, partnerships with other universities (approx. 160 worldwide) and research projects.

-Twelve departments in four areas of study – technology, economics, social sciences and design – offer undergraduate and advanced degree programs in addition to further education opportunities or dual-study variants.
+Twelve departments in four areas of study – technology, economics, social sciences and design – offer undergraduate and advanced degree programs.
+Furthermore we guarantee further education opportunities or dual-study variants.

 The international nature of the university is shown by the large number of foreign students.
 Currently, approximately 1200 foreign students from about 99 nations are enrolled.